-□ Open the Switching > IGMP Snooping > Snooping Enhancements dialog.
+Open the Switching > IGMP Snooping > Snooping Enhancements dialog.
 Double-click the desired port in the desired VLAN.

-□ To activate one or more functions, select the corresponding options.

-$\Box$ Save the changes temporarily.
-To do this, click the $\checkmark$ button.

-enable Change to the Privileged EXEC mode. vlan database Change to the VLAN configuration mode. igmp-snooping vlan-id 1 forward-all 1/1 Activate the Forward All function for port $1/1$ in VLAN 1.
+To activate one or more functions, select the corresponding options.
+Click the Ok button.
+Save the changes temporarily.
+To do this, click the ✓ button. enable To change to the Privileged EXEC mode.
+To change to the VLAN configuration mode. igmp-snooping vlan-id 1 forward-all 1/1 in VLAN 1.